-Dr. Reidy was named a Distinguished Fellow and Practitioner in the National Academies of Practice in 2013 and received the Institute's Nancy T. Watts Award for Excellence in Teaching in 2014.
+Dr. Reidy has authored numerous publications and presentations in her areas of expertise.
+Her contributions to the field have been widely recognized, including being named a Distinguished Fellow and Practitioner in the National Academies of Practice in 2013 and receiving the Nancy T. Watts Award for Excellence in Teaching in 2014, the Institute’s highest teaching honor.
 In 2020, she was inducted into the American Academy of Nursing.

 • RN, Fall River Diploma School of Nursing